-Bottom line, you’re fed up with being asked when the next one’s due, and can’t understand why the rest of your body has pretty much ‘gone back’, but the belly is still a BIG problem.
+Bottom line, you’re fed up with being asked when the next one’s due, and can’t understand why the rest of your body has pretty much ‘gone back’, but the belly issues remain.

 OK, well there are a few factors which could be contributing:

 Firstly, and this applies especially if your belly seems to get bigger throughout the day, or if you feel bloated or uncomfortable after eating: there could be excess sugar in your diet, and/or you could have developed an intolerance to certain foods.
 All of these will cause swelling and bloating, as undigested food in your intestine is literally ‘pushing’ your stomach outwards.

 Cut out processed foods, including sugar, and try cutting out wheat and dairy as well for a few weeks.
 None of these foods are necessary for healthy diet so you won’t come to any harm by removing them for a while!
 And try to monitor when it feels worse.
 Very often women complain of bloating which varies throughout the day – if this is the case for you, then your muscles are not to blame, this is a food and/or digestive issue

 Clean up your diet as much as you can, drink plenty of water and herbal teas to encourage digestion and eat plenty of fibre in the form of whole fruits and vegetables, high quality protein with every meal and limited carbs, such as wholegrain rice, quinoa, rye, oats and spelt (Note: the last 3 grains on this list contain gluten… you may be intolerant to all gluten containing foods, so if the problems persist, you may need to go totally gluten free).

 But sugar is the place to start… it may well be all you need to cut out, to see a dramatic difference and to make you feel a whole lot more comfortable.